raphCode/master-thesis-muzero/theory.typ

 *Training*\
 Most importantly, !agoz is trained solely by !rl and selfplay.
-!agoz uses !mcts for all the selfplay during training.
+!agoz uses MCTS for all the selfplay during training.
 This contrasts with !ago, which uses human data and supervised learning, as well as selfplay without any search.

 *!Mcts*\
-The search in !agoz works the same way as in !ago, but without any rollouts.
+The search in !agoz works the same way as in !ago, but does not use any rollouts during the MCTS.
 !agoz solely relies on the !net !v !preds to assign !vs in the search tree.

 *!Net !arch*\
-!agoz only uses a single residual convolutional !nn with two output heads, predicting !p and !v together.
+!agoz only uses a single CNN $f_theta$ with two output heads, predicting !p $p$ and !v $v$
+together: $(p, v) = f_theta (s)$.
 The input to this unified !net are images only consisting of the Go stone positions, no extra feature planes are added.
 Contrastingly, !ago uses two separate !nns for !p and !v, and the !net input contains hand-crafted features.

-During selfplay, a move is selected for each !pl using !mcts with 1600 iterations.
+The !agoz training pipeline performs these tasks in parallel:
+- optimizing the !nn's parameters $theta_i$ from recent selfplay data
+- evaluating selfplay !pls $alpha_theta_i$
+- using the the best performing !pl so far, $alpha_theta_*$ to generate new selfplay data

+Specifically, selfplay with the !pl $alpha_theta_*$ is carried out in the following
+manner:
+At each !s $s$ of the !g, a !mcts with 1600 iterations is performed.
+The MCTS executes like in !ago with $lambda = 0$, that is, without any rollouts.
+A !nn $f_theta_*$ guides the search process by !p !preds $p(a, s)$ and provides !v estimates $v(s)$, for details see @sec_alphago.
+An distinction to !ago is that the image of the Go board is randomly rotated or flipped before using it as the input for the !nn.
+This data augmentation step exploits symmetries of the !g of Go and aims to reduce !pred bias.

+The search outputs !probs $pi$ of playing each possible move, proportional to the visit counts of the root !n in the search tree, $pi(a | s) prop N(s, a)$.
-To ensure diverse !g openings, the first 30 moves are sampled from the root !n visit count distribution.
+To ensure diverse !g openings, the first 30 moves are sampled from $pi$, so
+$a_t tilde.op pi_t$ for $t = 0, ..., 29$.
-All subsequent moves are selected according to the !a with the highest visit count.
+The rest of the moves are selected according to the !a $a_t$ with the highest visit count

-During !mcts, the !p !pred of the !nn guides !as selection, just like in !ago.
+$a_t = limits("argmax")_a ( N(s_t, a) )$.
+!Gs are played until an terminal condition is reached, and the outcome of the !g is scored as $z$.

-However, dirichlet noise is blended into the !p !pred of the root !n to encourage exploration.
+Dirichlet noise is blended into the !p !preds $p$ of the root !n to encourage exploration, specifically the prior !probs $P(s, a)$ are calculated as
-In place of !mc rollouts, !v !preds are used.
-The selfplay !gs are recorded, where each recorded !traj contains:
-- the !g history (!g !ss)
-- the !g outcome (win/loss)
-- the search root !n visit counts for each !g !s

-In parallel to the selfplay, a separate, but identical !nn is trained:
+$ P(s, a) = (1 - epsilon) p_a + epsilon eta_a $
+with $eta_a tilde.op "Dir"(0.03)$ and $epsilon = 0.25$.
+Adding exploration this way ensures all moves may be tried, but the search can still overrule bad !as.

-A minibatch is sampled from a pool of the latest selfplay !traj !ss.
+The !nn $f_theta_i$ is trained on samples $(s, pi, z)$ drawn from the latest selfplay !gs.
-For each !s, the !net's !v and !p head are optimized towards predicting the !g's outcome and search visit count distribution, respectively.
-To provide data augmentation, random rotations and flips are performed on of the Go board !reprs that are used as !net inputs.
+Random rotations and reflections of the input image to the !nn are used to provide data augmentation.

-At regular intervals, a tournament evaluation is performed between the trained !net and the current selfplay !net.
+Mean-squared error and cross-entropy is used to align the !net's !preds
+$(p, v) = f_theta_i (s)$ with the search !probs $pi$ and !g outcome $z$, respectively.
+Specifically, the !net is optimized using gradient descent on the loss !fn
+$ l = (z - v)^2 - pi "log" p + c norm(theta)^2 $
+where the last term is used for L2 weight normalisation.

+New versions of the !nn $f_theta_i$ are evaluated in a tournament against the current selfplay !pl $alpha_theta_*$ before they may be used for the selfplay data generation.
-If the trained !net wins by a margin of 55%, it subsequently becomes the new selfplay !net.
+If the new !pl $alpha_theta_i$ wins 55% of the !gs against $alpha_theta_*$, it becomes the new
+$alpha_theta_*$.
-This evaluation ensures the !net's playing strength and thus generated training data steadily improves.
+This ensures the highest quality data is generated for !nn training.

 !agoz's training process starts out with random selfplay.
-Over the course of 40 days and 29 million !gs, it learns Go capabilities that exceed those of humans and !ago.
+Over the course of 40 days and 29 million !gs, it learns Go capabilities that exceed those of humans and its precursor !ago.

 === !az